The Circuit: The Hunt Is On

 SHE IS SO MUCH SMARTER THAN ME

 This one’s for anyone who has ever asked, “What is blockchain, anyway?”
-In a new video my team produced, Samantha Radocchia answers the question, “How would you explain blockchain to a kindergartner?”
+In a new video our team produced, Samantha Radocchia answers the question, “How would you explain blockchain to a kindergartner?”
 A blockchain pioneer and the co-founder of Chronicled, Inc., Radocchia paints a future where ownership could become a thing of the past and transparency in everything from health care to supply chain becomes the norm.